docker/docs/engine/ce-ee-node-activate.md

 ---
 description: Engine
-keywords: Engine, CE, EE, node, activation, enterprise, patching
+keywords: Engine, Docker Engine - Community, EE, node, activation, enterprise, patching
 title: CE-EE Node Activate
 ---

-The Docker Engine `18.09` release introduces a new feature called **CE-EE Node Activate**, which allows a user to perform an in-place seamless activation of the Enterprise engine feature set on an existing Community Edition (CE) node through the Docker command line.
+The Docker Engine `18.09` release introduces a new feature called **CE-EE Node Activate**, which allows a user to perform an in-place seamless activation of the Enterprise engine feature set on an existing Docker Engine - Community node through the Docker command line.

 CE-EE Node Activate will apply a license, and switch the Docker engine to the Enterprise engine binary.